whistlegraph/2022.aesthetic.computer/README.txt

  - [] Make whistlegraph recorder disk / nail?
  - [] Global recording of user actions (what about application actions) and audio+video into one file?
  - [] Chalkboard / material simulation.

-***Post Feral File Launch (Hit these, plus all regressions before moving on!)
- - [] Try and roll-up my javascript in order to decrease page load.
- - [] (disk.js:28) Make this a boot choice via the index.html file?
- - [] Remove Quirks mode.
-(It breaks the borders...) https://www.quirksmode.org/css/quirksmode.html

 ***Feral File Whistlegraph Player***
 - [X] Make finished zip packages for each work.